knoxa/knoxa.github.io/examples/places/index.md

 ## Introduction

 I need to identify the spans of text in a document that mention places.
-I can do this manually, or I can do it through some NLP process.
+I can do this manually or I can do it through some NLP process.
 Either way, I choose to capture the results by marking-up mentions of place with HTML `<span>` elements.
-I can add a `class` attribute and use a CSS stylesheet to make my choices obvious.
+I add a `class` attribute and use a CSS stylesheet to make my choices obvious.

 A *mention* is a string of text at a specific position in a document.
 Its position gives it *context*.
 The string describes a place, so is a *label* for that place.